NaomiProject/naomi-website/about/showcase.md

 }
 </style>

-This is a selection of top topics in the [Tutorials & Examples](https://community.projectnaomi.com/c/tutorials-examples) category of the community forum, join us there and share your story!
+This is a selection of top topics in the [Showcase & Examples](https://support.projectnaomi.com/forums/forum/general-forum/showcase-examples) category of the community forum, join us there and share your story!

 <CommunityTutorials/>